dobriban/stat-431-project/README.md

 Here are a few relevant references:

-### Epidemiology and medicine
+### Warmup and orientation

+The materials below can serve as a helpful orientation into the extensive literature.
+However, they themselves are not appropriate to be a main source that you summarize.

 * A.S.
 Fauci et al., [Covid-19 — Navigating the Uncharted, N Engl J Med 2020; 382:1268-126](https://www.nejm.org/doi/full/10.1056/NEJMe2002387).
 An overview of some basic facts and work.
 Has pointers to work that is suitable to summarize in the project.

-* Q. Li et al., [Early Transmission Dynamics in Wuhan, China, of Novel Coronavirus–Infected Pneumonia , N Engl J Med 2020; 382:1199-1207](https://www.nejm.org/doi/full/10.1056/NEJMoa2001316).
+### Scientific articles

+The articles below can be summarized as part of the project.
+They are arranged into groups based on their length, complexity, and difficulty.
+You can choose papers from any group, but if you choose a smaller paper, then you are expected to cover it in more detail & the correctness standard is also higher.
+For the more complex papers, you are not expected to summarize them in full technical detail.

+### Epidemiology and medicine

+#### Basic level

+* C. Huang et al, [Clinical features of patients infected with 2019 novel coronavirus in Wuhan, China, Lancet 2020; 395: 497–506](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).
 An epidemiological study structured in a direct & easy to read way.
 Good choice for a summary.
-Similar earlier study [C. Huang et al, Lancet 2020; 395: 497–506](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).
 This is perhaps the simplest one to summarize.

+* Q. Li et al., [Early Transmission Dynamics in Wuhan, China, of Novel Coronavirus–Infected Pneumonia , N Engl J Med 2020; 382:1199-1207](https://www.nejm.org/doi/full/10.1056/NEJMoa2001316).
+Similar later study.

+#### Medium to high level

 * C. Wang et al., [Evolving Epidemiology and Impact of Non-pharmaceutical Interventions on the Outbreak of Coronavirus Disease 2019 in Wuhan, China](https://www.medrxiv.org/content/10.1101/2020.03.03.20030593v1).
 [Video](https://harvard.zoom.us/rec/play/v8Ytceqqqzs3GNzB4gSDB_59W9TsK6Ks13RI_6cLxB62BSUAOlumZeRAZLC7e1vif7xIyy6HL_uXyNHw?startTime=1584118874000) by prof. Xihong Lin from HSPH.
 Another, bigger, epidemiological study.
 Fits SEIR model to estimate R_0, see here for background: [Simple SIR model](https://www.idmod.org/docs/hiv/model-compartments.html), [More sophisticated SEIRS model](https://www.idmod.org/docs/hiv/model-seir.html).
 More readable, but perhaps less scientifically rigorous exposition: [link](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca).
 Quote from the last one, a particularly insightful and readable paragraph: